Hang-Wu-HW/test/README.md

 This repository contains replication files for Cao, Lu and Wu (2020), "Synthetic Control Inference for Staggered Adoption: Estimating the Dynamic Effects of Board Gender Diversity Policies."

-There are two main parts to the replication
+There are two main parts to the replication:

 1. Data cleaning
 2. Replication of tables and figures, including Table 1, Table 3 and all the figures in the main text and appendix.